Shroud of Turin Research Project: History

 To commemorate the 400th anniversary of the arrival of the shroud in Turin, it was displayed to the public in Turin from 27 August to 8 October 1978, with about 3 million visitors attending the exposition under bullet-proof glass.
 For the next 5 days after the exposition the STURP team analyzed the shroud around the clock at the royal palace adjoining Turin Cathedral, some scientists sleeping while others worked.
 A team of European scientists headed by Luigi Gonella supervised the activities.
 The team gathered sticky tape samples of material from several points on the surface of the shroud.

 STURP team members continued their research after access to the shroud and published many of theirs results in scientific journals and proceedings.
 In 1981, in its final report, STURP wrote:

 We can conclude for now that the Shroud image is that of a real human form of a scourged, crucified man.
 It is not the product of an artist.
 The blood stains are composed of hemoglobin and also give a positive test for serum albumin.
 The image is an ongoing mystery and until further chemical studies are made, perhaps by this group of scientists, or perhaps by some scientists in the future, the problem remains unsolved.

-Joe Nickell of the Committee for Skeptical Inquiry has pointed out that "STURP's leaders served on the executive council of the Holy Shroud Guild, which is devoted to the "cause" of the reputed relic."
+Joe Nickell of the Committee for Skeptical Inquiry has pointed out that "STURP's leaders served on the executive council of the Holy Shroud Guild, which is devoted to the "cause" of the reputed relic", a group whose motivation it was to campaign for the legitimacy of the Turin shroud.
+While paleontologist Steven Schafersman has described it as "an organization totally composed of believers in the authenticity of the Shroud", with the exception of a single agnostic being Walter McCrone.